Natnaelcrypto/Mobile-application-development-/README.md

 This application authenticate users and authoris them to the pages that are allowed to them add perform the actions that are allowed.

+ - The Admin can do:
+   - All CRUD on Managers

  - The managers can do:
    - Create Apartment
    - Add/edit building